 Red Flag: Reprimands are used to attack rather than educate.

-"Good teaching is a pattern of 'caring' with encouragement and kindness, but allows for a teacher's specific reactions to the work of students who are repeatedly not doing what they are capable of," says Myron Howard Nadel, a professor of dance and the head the University of Texas at El Paso's dance program.
+"Good teaching is a pattern of 'caring' with encouragement and kindness, but allows for a teacher's specific reactions to the work of students who are repeatedly not doing what they are capable of," says Myron Howard Nadel, a professor of dance at the University of Texas at El Paso.
 If a teacher needs to reprimand a student, their words should be "meted out judiciously, not out of anger, but love; certainly not for a teacher's misplaced self-gratification."

 Red Flag: Your teacher is preventing you from learning.

 Some bullying teachers target students by giving them less rehearsal time, fewer corrections or no chance to finish class combinations.
 Since dance skill grows primarily through practice, consistently preventing students from practicing is a powerful way of harming their dance training.

 If punishments hurt your ability to learn, a teacher's behavior has crossed the line into bullying.
 Photo by Ahmed Odeh/Unsplash

 Red Flag: When other adults are in the room, your teacher behaves differently.